Samplix-ApS/Downstream_bioinformatics_tools/README.md

 Basecalling tools, Reference tools and Analysis tools needed for handling ONT and ILMN data.

 ## <a name="get_started"></a> Getting started
-To run the sequencing webtools the docker session must be active and running on the respective servers.
+To run the bioinformatics tools, the docker session must be active and running.
+Use the [**docker script**](https://github.com/Samplix-ApS/Bioinformatics_tools/tree/main/docker_script) to start and stop the docker.

+See the [**docker installation manual**](https://github.com/Samplix-ApS/Bioinformatics_tools/tree/main/docker_install) for instruction on how to install the docker.

 ## <a name="basecall_tools"></a> Basecalling tools